Words in the Wood

 The benefits

-I intend the day to be nourishing, enjoyable, stimulating and connecting.
-Past participants have told me that these events helped them to rediscover their love of writing, feel more confident putting words on paper, and enjoy the company of others who like to write.
+My intention is for the day to feel nourishing, enjoyable, stimulating and connecting.
+Past participants have said that these sessions helped them rediscover their love of writing, feel more confident putting words on paper, and enjoy the company of others who also like to write.

-I hope you’ll join us on Sunday 23rd November, from 10am until 4pm, at a cost of £95.
-Please contact me if you would like to discuss it further or book your place.
+I hope you will join us on Sunday 23rd November, from 10am until 4pm.
+The cost is £95.
+Please contact me if you would like to find out more or book your place.